14 Clever Uses for Apples You’ll Wish You Knew Sooner

 Roast a juicy chicken

-If your roasted chicken tends to emerge from the oven as dry as a gumboot on a summer’s day, don't fret.
+If your roast chicken tends to come out of the oven looking like something from National Lampoon's Christmas Vacation, don't fret.
 The next time you roast a chicken, stuff an apple inside the bird before placing it in the roasting dish.
-When it's finished cooking, toss the used fruit in the garbage and get ready to sit down to a delicious—and juicy—main course.
+When it's finished cooking, toss the used fruit in the compost and get ready to sit down to a delicious—and juicy—main course.

 Want a simple and effective way to extend the shelf life of your homemade or shop-bought cakes?
 Store them with a half an apple.
 It helps the cake maintain its moisture considerably longer than merely popping it in the fridge.

 Got more flour in your cupboards than you could possibly use for baking?
 Check out these clever uses for flour outside the kitchen.

 If someone in your family just 'helped' by harvesting a few green tomatoes off the vine for you, don't sweat.
 You can quickly ripen them up by placing them—along with an already ripe apple—in a paper bag for a couple of days.
 For the best results, maintain a ratio of about five or six tomatoes per apple.

 These are the food parts you should never throw away.

 Brown sugar has the irritating habit of hardening up when exposed to humidity.
 Fortunately, it doesn't take much to make this a temporary condition.
 Simply place an apple wedge in a resealable plastic bag with the chunk of hardened brown sugar.
 Tightly seal the bag and put it in a dry place for a day or two.
 Your sugar will once again be soft enough to use.